WIMWHAG/lighthouse-web-notes/README.md

 # John's Notes
-# This is an H1 header (largest)
-###### This is an H6 header (smallest)

 ## Summary

-This repository contains all of the notes taken by William John Rivera for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [John](https://github.com/WIMWHAG) for the Lighthouse Labs Web Development Bootcamp.